AlbertXDing/cse15l-lab-reports/lab1/lab-report-1.md

 If you want to edit a java program locally and run it on the remote server, You need to first edit your java file, then:

 - copy it to the remote server
+`$ scp WhereAmI.java cs15lwi22...@ieng6.ucsd.edu:~/`

 - login to the server
+`$ ssh cs15lwi22...@ieng6.ucsd.edu`

-- compile it with the command javac
+- compile it with the command javac on the server
+`$ javac WhereAmI.java`

-- run it with the command java
+- run it with the command java on the server
+`$ java WhereAmI`

+Assuming you have all the commands typed in a text file, for each of the above commands, you need to highlight the command, copy(`ctl-c`), paste(`ctl-v`) to terminal, and hit `enter`.
+You need a total of 16 keystrokes/mouse clicks.
+It can take up to 20 seconds to do all the steps.

-The whole process can be done in one line that looks like this:
+You can use semicolons to run multiple commands on the same line.
+You can also write a command in quotes at the end of an ssh command to directly run it on the remote server.
+As a result, the above four steps can be done in one line that looks like this:

-`scp WhereAmI.java cs15lwi22...@ieng6.ucsd.edu:~/; ssh cs15lwi22...@ieng6.ucsd.edu “ javac WhereAmI.java; java WhereAmI”`
+`$ scp WhereAmI.java cs15lwi22...@ieng6.ucsd.edu:~/; ssh cs15lwi22...@ieng6.ucsd.edu “ javac WhereAmI.java; java WhereAmI”`

-This takes approximately 4 keystrokes after editing your java program, whereas typing each command individuall takes  about 16.
+This takes 4 keystrokes/mouse clicks, and you can complete it in 2-3 seconds.

 ![Image](7.png)